feamster/COS461-Public/assignments/assignment5/README.md

 ## Part D: Analysis

 Answer the questions in the file `questions.txt`.
-Put your names and netids at the top of the file.
+Put your name and netid at the top of the file.

 ## Submission & Grading